Celebrating the Sacraments in our Parish

 If you would like your child baptised at Our Lady's or St Joseph's, please fill in the information form and speak to one of the parish team when you come to church.

-If you are an adult interested in being baptised, you will need to enrol in the RCIA programme.
+If you are an adult interested in being baptised, you are invited to enrol in the formation programme known as the Rite of Christian Initiation of Adults (RCIA).

-During the celebration of the Mass (Eucharist, Holy Communion), we are invited to receive from the altar the Body and Blood of the Lord Jesus to give us strength and unite us to God and one another.
+During the celebration of the Mass (Eucharist, Holy Communion), we are invited to receive from the altar the bread and the wine that by the power of the Holy Spirit has become the Body and Blood of the Lord Jesus, which gives us strength to live the Christian life and unites us to God and one another.

 Children normally make their First Holy Communion after the age of 7 (School Year 3).
 Traditionally this takes place near the feast of The Body and Blood of Christ (Corpus Christi) in June, after a 10-month preparation programme.